 1 What are the conditions for obtaining a divorce?

-A marriage may be dissolved by the mutual consent of the spouses, provided that all of the following conditions are met:
+Article 3.51 sets out the conditions for obtaining divorce by mutual consent of the spouses.
+A marriage may be dissolved provided that all of the following conditions are met:

 - over a year has elapsed since the marriage took place;